High-Performance-IO/capio/README.md

 ### Available environment variables

+CAPIO can be controlled through the usage of environment variables.
+The available variables are listed below:

+#### Global environment variable

-- `CAPIO_DIR` This environment variable tells to both server and application the mount point of capio
+- `CAPIO_DIR` This environment variable tells to both server and application the mount point of capio;
 - `CAPIO_LOG_LEVEL` this environment tells both server and application the log level to use.
-This variable works only if `-DCAPIO_LOG=TRUE` was specified during cmake phase.
+This variable works only if `-DCAPIO_LOG=TRUE` was specified during cmake phase;
 - `CAPIO_LOG_PREFIX` This environment variable is defined only for capio_posix applications and specifies the prefix of the logfile name to which capio will log to.
 The default value is `posix_thread_`, which means that capio will log by default to a set of files called `posix_thread_*.log`.
-An equivalent behaviour can be set on the capio server using the `-l` option.
+An equivalent behaviour can be set on the capio server using the `-l` option;
 - `CAPIO_LOG_DIR` This environment variable is defined only for capio_posix applications and specifies the directory name to which capio will be created.
 If this variable is not defined, capio will log by default to `capio_logs`.
-An equivalent behaviour can be set on the capio server using the `-d` option.
+An equivalent behaviour can be set on the capio server using the `-d` option;
+- `CAPIO_CACHE_LINES`: This environment variable controls how many lines of cache are presents between posix and server applications. defaults to 10 lines;
+- `CAPIO_CACHE_LINE_SIZE`: This environment variable controls the size of a single cache line. defaults to 256KB;

+#### Server only environment variable

+- `CAPIO_FILE_INIT_SIZE`: This environment variable defines the default size of pre allocated memory for a new file handled by capio.
+Defaults to 4MB.
+Bigger sizes will reduce the overhead of malloc but will fill faster node memory.
+  Value has to be expressed in bytes;
+- `CAPIO_PREFETCH_DATA_SIZE`: If this variable is set, then data transfers between nodes will be always, at least of the given value in bytes;

+#### Posix only environment variable

+> [!WARNING]
+> The following variables are mandatory.
+If not provided to a posix, application, CAPIO will not be able to correctly
+> handle the
+> application, according to the specifications given from the json configuration file!

+- `CAPIO_WORKFLOW_NAME`: This environment variable is used to define the scope of a workflow for a given step.
+Needs to be the same one as the field `"name"` inside the json configuration file;
+- `CAPIO_APP_NAME`: This environment variable defines the app name within a workflow for a given step;

 ## How to inject streaming capabilities into your workflow